grself/gself/README.md

-# gself
+# gself.com

-This is a netlify sandbox
+This is just a dummy space I use for development projects.